anuja-rahul/python_datalogger/README.md

 # name can be any name you like for the current instance of the Datalogger
 # level has 5 security options (DEBUG, INFO, WARNING, ERROR, CRITICAL)
-# propagate has 2 options (True/False), if true log is displayed on the terminal
+# propagate has 2 options (True/False), if true, the current log is displayed on the terminal

 def test_method():